California Architects Board License Defense Lawyer

 The California Architects Board can discipline Architects for criminal convictions.
 California Architects Board discipline occurs for criminal convictions that are substantially related to the duties, functions and qualifications of an Architect.
 Common criminal offenses that can cause Architect License discipline are:

 The California Architects Board and other law enforcement agencies also investigate criminal conduct by Architects in the course and scope of their practice.
-Criminal investigations often involve Architects engaged in Forgery and Real Estate Fraud.
+Criminal investigations often involve Architects engaged in Construction Fraud, Mortgage Fraud, Real Estate Fraud and Trespass.
 In serious criminal cases against Architects pending in Criminal Court, the California Architects Board and the California Attorney General’s Office may seek a California Penal Code § 23 Order against the Architect.
 A California Penal Code § 23 Order seeks to suspend an Architect License in Criminal Court.
 Architects facing criminal charges and Architects who are convicted of criminal offenses need an experienced California Architect License Defense Attorney for representation in disciplinary proceedings before the California Architects Board.

 California Architect License Statement of Issues Attorney